 - Leadership abilities

 These qualifications are assessed through the applicant’s personal statement, personal responses to essay prompts, evaluations and letters from recommenders, and listed experiences.
-A thorough listing of animal and veterinary experiences, research experience, other employment, extracurricular activities, and community service should be explained in detail within the experience section of the VMCAS application.
+A thorough listing of animal and veterinary experiences, research experience, other employment, extracurricular activities, community service, and awards/achievements should be explained in detail within the experience section of the VMCAS application.
 Please see “Application & Requirements" for more information.

 Interview - 30%

 Based on the combined score from the Academic Assessment and the Non-Academic Assessment, the top students in each of the four pools (Mississippi Resident, South Carolina Resident, West Virginia Resident and Non-Resident/At-Large) will be invited for an interview.
-Interviews will take place on pre-assigned dates as listed below.
-Interview invitations will be sent out on a rolling basis starting in mid-October with all invitations being sent by late December.
+Interviews will take place on pre-assigned dates and all interview invitations will be sent by mid-January of each year with interviews being held in early to mid-February.

 Interviews are a required part of the admissions process.
-All applicants, however, are not invited to interview.
-For the Class of 2026, MSU CVM conducted over 500 interviews.
+All applicants, however, are not invited to an interview.
+For the Class of 2027, MSU CVM conducted over 400 interviews.

-MSU CVM follows a traditional interview format with a 2-3-person panel.
+MSU CVM follows a traditional interview format with a 2 to 3 person panel.
 Each panel typically includes one Admissions Committee member, one MSU CVM faculty member and one practitioner.
 Each interview lasts approximately 30 minutes.
 The Admissions Committee member has access to the applicant’s file, but the other panel members are provided with basic demographic information only, such as the applicant’s name, home state and primary college.

 Committee - 10%